-To protect consumer interests in the fragmented and unorganised cable television distribution segment, the telecom Regulatory Authority of India (TRAI) first intervened in the cable television distribution segment through its October 2004 tariff order, freezing cable TV rate charges.
+In an attempt to bring in order and protect consumer interest in the fragmented and unorganised cable television distribution segment, TRAI (telecom Regulatory Authority of India) first intervened in the cable television distribution segment through its October 2004 tariff order, freezing cable TV rate changes.

 In the tariff order, TRAI outlined the following reasons for regulating cable television prices:

-- Local cable operators (LCOs) were indiscriminately hiking cable prices, which harmed subscriber interests - Lack of choice and competition made consumers helpless while dealing with LCOs - There was no uniformity in prices charged to consumers and payments across the value chain, as these were governed by the capacity to pay and negotiated levels of subscriber base - Continuous haggling between broadcasters and multiple system operators (MSOs) and MSOs and LCOs over subscriber numbers accommodate DTH (direct-to-home) operators, TRAI, in April 2008, asked broadcasters to offer DTH operators the same bouquets provided to cable operators in non-CAS areas.
+- Local cable operators (LCOs) were indiscriminately hiking cable prices, which harmed subscriber interests - Lack of choice and competition made consumers helpless while dealing with LCOs - There was no uniformity in prices charged to consumers and payments across the value chain, as these were governed by the capacity to pay and negotiated levels of subscriber base - Continuous haggling between broadcasters and multiple system operators (MSOs) and MSOs and LCOs over subscriber numbers

-Considering the industry's transformation after its October 2004 order, TRAI passed another order in October 2007 imposing an upper ceiling on cable television pricing (exclusive of taxes) in areas where the conditional access system (CAS) was not made mandatory and notified.
+Considering the changes that occurred in the industry after its October 2004 order, TRAI passed another order in October 2007 imposing an upper ceiling on cable television pricing (exclusive of taxes) in areas where the conditional access system (CAS) was not made mandatory and notified.
 This order came into effect from December 1, 2007.
-To
+To accommodate DTH (direct-to-home) operators, TRAI, in April 2008, asked broadcasters to offer to DTH operators the same bouquets that were being offered to cable operators in non-CAS areas.